 What is administrative review?
 It is an initial check to see if the form has been filled out, required documents submitted, and fees are correct.
 Around 60% of all applications do not pass the initial check!
 To make sure your application makes the first cut, use the below check list before submitting your application.

 On May 1, 2018, the Aquatic Nuisance Control General Permit for the use of nonchemical aquatic nuisance and rapid response control activities, was issued.
 This general permit is limited to the use of benthic barriers and powered mechanical devices that utilize diver assisted suction harvesting as nonchemical aquatic nuisance control activities in waters of the State.
-Control activities include: aquatic nuisance control activities that target only aquatic plant
+Control activities include: aquatic nuisance control activities that target only aquatic plants determined to be an

 The shoreline is an important and sensitive area that connects the aquatic world with the adjacent upland.
 These “edge” areas provide essential habitat for fish, amphibians, reptiles, birds, insects, and other wildlife.
 They also set the stage for good water quality, as the vegetation and natural forest duff layer along the shore infiltrate pollutant- and silt-laden stormwater runoff, keeping lake water clean.

 If an activity will change, alter, or modify the course, current, or cross section of any watercourse within or along the boundaries of VT, that activity may be require a permit.
 The Rivers Program issues permits covering three general areas of activities.
 These three areas are:

 Public notice listings (for public comment and appeals) are moving!

 Permit applications DEEMED ADMINISTRATIVELY COMPLETE AFTER January 1st 2018 will be public noticed through the new Electronic Noticing Bulletin (ENB): http://dec.vermont.gov/permits/enb